IGB-CNRG/Connect/INSTALL.md

 ### Intial settings

-Colleges, Departments, Keys, Member Categories, Rooms, and Themes are set manually.
+Units, Keys, Member Categories, Rooms, and Themes are set manually.
 You can either import these from an existing installation of CONNECT or enter them manually in EasyAdmin.

 ### People database import